Neil-Commit/pz-backapp/README.md

 ## Overview

 This app was built to solve a personal problem: backing up saves while playing on the unstable version of Project Zomboid.
-It’s intentionally simple and focused — no unnecessary features, just quick and reliable backups.
+It’s intentionally simple and focused, no unnecessary features, just quick and reliable backups.

 ## Features